-- A surety bond in the amount of \$7,500 is required. - You must purchase either a surety bond executed by a surety insurer authorized to do business in the state of Arkansas or a surety contract from a general business Arkansas corporation which has registered with the Arkansas Insurance Department and otherwise complied with all requirements under Arkansas law. - List your name on your surety bond as you want it to appear on your official seal of office - o Note: Use a name you are comfortable with; if you don't commonly sign your middle name or middle initial, don't put it on your bond application.
+- A surety bond in the amount of \$7,500 is required. - If you are renewing a commission, you must obtain a new surety bond for the dates of the new commission. - You must purchase either a surety bond executed by a surety insurer authorized to do business in the state of Arkansas or a surety contract from a general business Arkansas corporation which has registered with the Arkansas Insurance Department and otherwise complied with all requirements under Arkansas law. - List your name on your surety bond as you want it to appear on your official seal of office - o Note: Use a name you are comfortable with; if you don't commonly sign your middle name or middle initial, don't put it on your bond application.

-Step 2: Online Notary Account
+Step 2: Notary Management System Account